weskeiser/Game-Assignment/README.md

 The `gameTimer` is the global time keeper.
 Game actions are defined in extensions of `TimeTask` implementing extensions of the `GameTask` interface.
 Game tasks are scheduled and removed with methods on these instances and are ran every game tick.

 A game tick is `250ms`

+There is also a seperate tick system for the GUI with 10ms ticks.

 ### Combat